ruihao99/FSSH-1990/README.md

     └── utils.hpp         # some utilities (constants, linspace)
 ```

-Two prerequisite library for compiling this code is
+Two prerequisite libraries for compiling this code are

 * Eigen3: For matrix calculation
 * boost/odeint: For molecular dynamics (RK4) and wavefunction Integration (RK4).